vanestw/Tanner-Van-Es/README.md

 Perfect!
 Now you have successfully created a fork of the main repository.
 This newly created `fork` is where you and you partner will be working out of.

 Before we can do anything, however, we must clone a copy of our new forked repository onto our machines.
 First we can create a directory in which we will clone the repo.
-Type the following into powershell or terminal:
+Type the following into PowerShell or terminal:

 ```bash
 mkdir ClassProject